jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 - Example: protect your most critical databases (including Oracle, MySQL, and SQL Server), enterprise apps (SAP), protect your data from ransomware attacks.
 - Continuous block-level replication for your servers

+## S3 Sync

+AWS CLI's S3 sync command can be used to migrate data on an ongoing basis from on-premises folder to S3.

+> aws s3 cp will copy all files, even if they already exist in the destination area.
+It also will not delete files from your destination if they are deleted from the source. aws s3 sync looks at the destination before copying files over and only copies over files that are new and updated.